 Counterfeiting and the high performance automotive aftermarket

 The clients on behalf of whom the Blakeslee Law Firm designs and executes anti-counterfeiting initiatives are primarily manufacturers, importers, and distributors in the high performance automotive aftermarket.
-The products sold in this market are highly specialized, high-dollar, discretionary items, and the counterfeits of these products are manufactured outside of the United States, typically in China.
-Most sales of this counterfeit merchandise are made over the internet.
+The products sold in this are highly specialized, high-dollar, discretionary items, and the counterfeits of these products are manufactured outside of the United States, typically in China.
+Most sales of this counterfeit merchandise lowers are made over the internet.
 A far smaller part of these sales is made from brick-and-mortar establishments located within the United States.
 For an anti-counterfeiting campaign to benefit the client, it must be not only effective but cost-effective.

 Thus, litigation against the manufacturers and sellers of counterfeits, whether brought in the United States or in China, is rarely cost-effective, usually protracted, and, in our view, should always be the enforcement option of last resort.

 The most cost-effective anti-counterfeiting campaign is one built around a) removing counterfeits from the internet and b) having a governmental agency take action against the counterfeiters’ shipments and inventories, either in the United States or in China or both.